david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ### Edit the Operation Extension Template File

 For the *cosh* custom layer, the generated operation extension does not need to be modified because the shape (i.e. dimensions) of the layer output is the same as the input shape.
 Below is a walkthrough of the Python code for the operation extension that appears in the file  *$CLWS/cl_cosh/user_mo_extensions/ops/cosh.py*.
+1. Using your favorite text editor, open the operation extension source file *$CLWS/cl_cosh/user_mo_extensions/ops/cosh.py*
-1. The class is defined with the unique name *coshOp* that inherits from the base operation *Op* class.
+2. The class is defined with the unique name *coshOp* that inherits from the base operation *Op* class.
 The class variable *op* is set to "*cosh*", the name of the layer operation
 ```python
 class coshOp(Op):
     op = 'cosh'